 Here you can see the core statistics of all of your active Followings as well as Following history.
-Click on a Following under 'Current holdings' to access the information page for that Following.
-Here you can review Following info, manually stop your Following and set Following Stop losses:
+Click on a Following under 'Current holdings' to access the information page for that Following:

 A confirmation prompt will now pop up.
-Once you click 'Confirm', your request to stop a Following will then be processed in 1 minute, after which your Following will be stopped.
+Once you click 'Confirm', your request to stop a Following will then be processed within 1 minute, after which your Following will be stopped.

 A Following can also be stopped automatically if the Strategy manager decides to close the Strategy, or via liquidation, should profitability of the Strategy drop below -99,99%.

 Portfolio reflects the history of previous Followings as well as active Followings and their statistics, including: - Total profit (Unrealized P/L of an active following) - Total profit, % (Unrealized P/L of an active following in percentage) - Today's profit (Unrealized P/L of an active following since 00:00 UTC) - Today's profit, % (Unrealized P/L of an active following since 00:00 UTC in percentage) - Initial equity (Initial amount of Funds allocated to a Following) - Equity (Initial amount of Funds allocated to a Following + Unrealized P/L)

 Sometimes a slippage of Profit % may be observed when a Following is stopped.

 It may occur as slippage of a Following's Stop Loss, or as a significant difference between the Following's Profit value at the moment the Stop button was pressed and the actual settlement of the Following.

 For example, a stop loss was set at -10%, but the final Profit % of the stopped Following turned out to be -15%.
 Or a Following stop was requested when it showed 25% profit, but when the Following was closed, its Profit turned out to be 20%.